Privacy Notice for Patients and Public

 This is also sometimes known as reversible anonymisation.
 Patient identifiers such as name, address, date of birth are substituted with a pseudonym, code or other unique reference so that the data will only be identifiable to those who have the code or reference.
 To be truly regarded as pseudonymised data the organisation must not hold the key to be able to reverse the anonymisation.

 This is data about individuals but with all identifying details removed.
 Data can be considered anonymised when it does not allow identification of the individuals to whom it relates, and it is not possible that any individual could be identified from the data by any further processing of that data or by processing it together with other information which is available or likely to be available.
+The UK GDPR does not apply to truly anonymised data.

 This is statistical information about multiple individuals that has been combined to show general trends or values without identifying individuals within the data.